AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/export-reports-in-CSV-format.md

 ---
 title: Export reports in CSV format
-description: Understand how to download CSV reports for full reports and single widgets.
+description: Understand how to download a CSV report for a report and for a single widget.
 feature: Reporting
 role: User
 level: Beginner